 In addition to celebrating the new season, fall gives us so many opportunities for dreaming up Halloween sensory bin ideas especially that can be paired with fun Halloween books.
 So many aspects of Halloween can be made into sensory experiences that are squishy, icky, creepy, spooky, sticky, you name it!
 Here are some of my favorite sensory ideas for Halloween:

 - Bonaparte Falls Apart Halloween Sensory Bin: Okay, first of all the book Bonaparte Falls Apart is absolutely adorable and so very punny.
 Second of all, skeletons make not only great sensory ideas for Halloween but great anatomy learning opportunities!
-Here is a reel showing how I made this fun Halloween sensory bin using dyed Halloween shaped pasta, a printed skeleton, adhesive magnets, and a magnetic Flisat insert from Button and Bug Shop on Etsy (Use code SENSOREAD10 for 10% off your purchase).
+Here is a reel showing how I made this fun Halloween sensory bin using dyed Halloween shaped pasta, a printed skeleton, adhesive magnets, and a magnetic Flisat insert from Button and Bug (Use code SENSOREAD10 for 10% off your purchase).

 - How to Scare a Ghost Halloween Sensory Bin: I had no idea that dyeing cooked spaghetti would be so easy and rewarding until I put together this bin, as shown in this reel.
 I added some fun Halloween sensory bin items from the Dollar Tree, such as ping-pong ball eyes, plastic rats and bats, a giant spider with web, and skeleton tongs.
 On the other side, I added little skull and green pumpkin mini baskets for sorting or other play.
 This play pairs perfectly with the fun book How to Scare a Ghost from the How To series!